awietek/ed_basics/README.rst

 - example scripts using the above functions example_groundstate_energy.py_ and example_lanczos_convergence.py_.

-- A set of exercises to be worked on during the hands-on session, exercises.pdf_.
+- A set of exercises to be worked on during the hands-on session will be uploaded on friday.

 Installation
 -------------